Make Your Case Matter with an Experienced Attorney

 Failing to properly diagnose a patient prevents them from obtaining the proper (and in some cases life-saving) treatment.
 Misdiagnosis or delayed diagnosis can occur during a routine visit to your doctor, in the emergency room, during pregnancy, or in any situation where a doctor fails to conduct certain tests or follow-up on specific symptoms.

 If you have been misdiagnosed, or if a diagnosis was not made until your condition progressed to an advanced state, you have a right to hold your doctor and anyone else involved accountable for medical malpractice.
-Contact the Rockville malpractice attorneys of Stuart L. Plotnick today to schedule a free case evaluation.
+Contact Rockville malpractice attorney of Stuart L. Plotnick today to schedule a free case evaluation.
 301-251-1286.

 Examples of Misdiagnosis / Late Diagnosis